foodfight/showz/scripts/episode78-chef-dk.md

   * should the CI server use ChefDK or should the cookbook's Gemfile specify the version of testing tools?
   * Is ChefDK ready for me to start using today?
 What edges am I likely to find?
   * Should I consider migrating my knife plugin to a chef plugin?
+  * When can I recommend ChefDK to Windows engineers?

 Picks<a name="picks"></a>